MIMUC-MMN/assignments-16-17/01 - php basics/zhenhaoli_task01/task1.md

 <form method="POST">
 ```
 - Problem: the site is vulnerable to XSS, since the user can embed `<script>` tags in the input fields to make XSS
-  - Fix: to prevent that, we convert html to text by using the PHP htmlspecialchars() function
+  - Fix: to prevent that, we convert html to text by using the PHP `htmlspecialchars()` function
 ```php
 $email = htmlspecialchars($_POST['email']);
 $password = htmlspecialchars($_POST['password']);
 loginUser($email, $password);
 ```
 - Problem: the site is vulnerable to SQL Injection, since user can concatenate strings to make SQL Injection (assumed that the login function simply does the login and no further validations)
-  - Fix: there are multiple ways to prevent SQL Injection, one is by using the
+  - Fix: there are multiple ways to prevent SQL Injection, one is by using the `real_escape_string()` function
 ```php
 $mysqli->real_escape_string() function: